-RCR Forum: Applying a Project Management Mindset to your Academic Life (GS717.14)
+RCR Forum: Applying a Project Management Mindset to your Academic Life (GS716.05)

 The skills of project management are valuable skills for academics at any stage in their career and for a range of activities.
-This workshop, appealing to graduate students across disciplines, provides a gentle introduction and overview to key principles and concepts in project management and how they can be applied effectively in academic work.
+This workshop, appealing to graduate students across disciplines, provides a gentle introduction and overview to key principles and concepts in project management and how they can be applied effectively in academic work, including navigating mentor/advisee responsibilities, and conducting collaborative research.
 Activities and discussions will enable participants to begin formulating their own strategies for project management and help them build a toolkit of ideas and approaches that they can use in their academic life.

 Learning Outcomes: Participants will understand how project management principles can be applied to academic work; appreciate the value of project planning (especially communication) for managing their academic work; and learn strategies for defining & managing academic projects.
 Specifically, they will: